tara-fenton/beer-tapper-js/project-worksheet.md

 What will be the flow of the game, what will the user be expected to do and what will the user expect from the gam

-⋅⋅⋅Rules:
+# Rules:

-⋅⋅⋅Bartender moves up and down between the four rows of bars.
+Bartender moves up and down between the four rows of bars.

 * Can also loop around from the bottom to the top and from the top to the bottom
 * Can move to the left to catch a beer